-The three kinds of rest every entrepreneur needs
+The three kinds of rest every hard worker needs

 As alluring as it sounds, bingeing Netflix all day can be harmful.
 It could actually make you feel more anxious, tired, or whatever emotion stopped you from getting your work done.
 Rest is about rejuvenation and recuperation so you can be more successful – not so you can do nothing and hope for the best.

 Don’t get me wrong, sometimes doing absolutely nothing is precisely what you need.
 It’s just not all that you need – and doing too much of it will cause more harm than good in the long run.

 I learned this lesson from my Olympian track and field coach while a varsity athlete at Yale.
 But it wasn’t until I founded my first business (I talk about this in our About page) did I see just how applicable the lesson – the 3 kinds of strategic rests every athlete needs – is to the entrepreneurship world.